 As Far Out continues to meander through California on the first edition of our new road trip series, we take a turn away from the main road to explore the second major city of our journey; San Francisco.

-Best things to do San Francisco
+The best things to do in San Francisco

 “A lot of good spots are pretty much around every other corner which you’ll no doubt have found in your search so far,” Martine reliably informed us, knowing too well that we’ve been Googling every ‘quirky bar’ in the city.